Slayingripper/Investigating-Radio-Frequency-vulnerabilities-in-the-Internet-of-Things/README.md

 https://fccid.io/2APN5SNZB-02
 https://www.ti.com/lit/ds/symlink/cc2530.pdf?ts=1627450920062&ref_url=https%253A%252F%252Fwww.google.ru%252F

 The Sonoff SNZB-02 is a small Temparture / Humidity monitor that operates using the zigbee protocol .
 It uses a small internal PCB antenna with a maximum power of 3mW or 4.58 dBm .
 This achieved using a cc2530 chip which is a very small and low power radio chip .
-The device uses a standard 2.4ghz RF frequency and uses a GFSK modulation which is a very low bandwidth and low power modulation .
+The device uses a standard 2.4 Ghz RF frequency and uses a GFSK modulation which is a very low bandwidth and low power modulation .
 The device itself is housed in a small plastic casing with minimal shielding from other forms of RF interference .
 This device is very small and can be used in a small space like a room or in a small space like a room.
 The device itself will send out a beaconing packet alerting any receiving device of the current temprature and humidity of the area.

 "insert picture here"